310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 We’re on a basketball court, after all!
 Doing nothing but eating snacks and chatting would be a little too sad, right?

-This is the *Basketball* club’s farewell party, so let’s play basketball!
+This is the *Basketball* Club’s farewell party, so let’s play basketball!

 Fuhaha!
 You guys should also change into your uniforms and join us!
 Let’s have a final showdown!
 Come on now, let me feel your growth firsthand…☆
 {% endbubble %}